Heavy Vehicle Regulation

-A second Act, the Heavy Vehicle National Law Amendment Act 2013, addressing a number of issues that were unable to be resolved in the initial set of heavy vehicle national laws, was agreed by the Standing Council on Transport and Infrastructure on 13 August 2012 and passed by the Queensland Parliament on 14 February 2013.
-The other States and Territories are required to pass legislation enabling the National Law in their jurisdictions.
+A second Act, the Heavy Vehicle National Law Amendment Act 2013, was approved to address a number of issues that were unable to be resolved in the initial set of heavy vehicle national laws.
+The Amendment Act was passed by the Queensland Parliament in February 2013.
+The following link refers to the National Law, as at February 2014.